 Art Gallery of New South Wales, Sydney

-Three iconic past Kaldor Public Art Projects were reprised at the Art Gallery of NSW.
-Allora & Calzadilla’s performance Stop, Repair, Prepare: Variations on ‘Ode to Joy’ for a Prepared Piano, Bill Viola’s haunting video works Fire Woman and Tristan’s Ascension and Tino Sehgal’s This Is So Contemporary were all presented in conjunction with the exhibition.
+Three iconic past Kaldor projects were reprised at the AGNSW, as part of Making Art Public.
+Allora & Calzadilla’s performance Stop, Repair, Prepare: Variations on ‘Ode to Joy’ for a Prepared Piano, Bill Viola’s haunting video works Fire Woman and Tristan’s Ascension and Tino Sehgal’s This is so contemporary were presented throughout the exhibition.

 The Living Archives project animated Kaldor Public Art Projects’ history with the memories of those who experienced the projects firsthand.
 These stories provide a rare window into 50 years of history through the eyes of visitors, artists, teachers, art lovers and students alike.